-Since then, things have gone from bad to worse.
-America’s national debt has steadily increased and now reaches over $14 trillion.
-Its sterling credit rating has been downgraded by Standard & Poor’s following a fierce partisan battle in Congress over the debt ceiling and spending cuts, and there appears to be no real solution in sight.
+Things went from bad to worse.
+America’s national debt has steadily increased.
+Its sterling credit rating was downgraded by Standard & Poor’s.
+And there are continued partisan battles in Congress over the debt ceiling and spending cuts.
+There appears to be no real solution in sight.

 How did this crisis happen?
 It’s basically the tragic result of greed.
-I won’t go into all the specifics of the cause here since you can find that information from any number of sources.
-What we are not hearing on the news is what the Bible has to say about money, charity and financial wisdom.
+You can find the specifics of the cause from any number of sources.
+What we do not hear on the news is what the Bible has to say about money, charity and financial wisdom.

 Riches and Wealth

 First, we must remember that the ability to gain wealth and riches comes from God.
 In Deuteronomy, Moses gave the word of God to Israel.
 It contains pointed instruction regarding the source of wealth and pride:

 “Beware that you do not forget the Lord your God by not keeping His commandments, His judgments, and His statutes which I command you today, lest—when you have eaten and are full, and have built beautiful houses and dwell in them… you say in your heart, ‘My power and the might of my hand have gained me this wealth.’
 And you shall remember the Lord your God, for it is He who gives you power to get wealth.”
 (Deut.
 8: 11, 17 & 18).